slowernews/wisdom-tldr/README.md

 ===
 ###On fear

+Fear can be paralysing.

 > *'Replace fear of unknown with curiosity.'*

 > *'Our fearlessness shall be our secret weapon.' -- John Green*

+> *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

 ===
 ###On past

+Let go.

 > *'He'd wasted most of his life thinking he'd wasted most of his life'*